 7. Immediate Annuities

 An immediate annuity guarantees you a specific monthly amount of income.
 Just as with the fixed annuity, the guarantee is only as good as the insurance company issuing it.
 Your money in an annuity is exposed to some risk if the insurance company goes out of business.
 If you are under the state guaranty limits, your money should still be protected.
 Immediate annuities are the best choice when you are older and want income guaranteed to last the rest of your life.

 Returns and Risk Expectations for Low-Risk Investments

 It is unrealistic to expect high returns from low-risk investments.
 There is no free lunch and investments that offer the potential for higher returns also come with a higher degree of risk.
-To understand risk, it makes sense to measure investment risk on a scale of 1 to 5, with a five being a high-risk choice, and one being a safe choice.
+To understand risk, it makes sense to measure investment risk on a scale of 1 to 5—with a five being a high-risk choice, and one indicating a safe choice.
 The investments described in the list above would be categorized as a 1 or 2 on such a scale.

 When to Go for the Low-Risk Choice